Rizato/MapTester/README.md

 ## Movement

-Right now, the map tester only supports mouse movement.
-This is because it was originally designed to be a moba.

-I plan to add some other movement options soon.
+I finally got around to adding numpad movement.
+I also made it use diagonals in path finding.

+This is in preparation for a mobile client I am building.
+It supports swipe to move.

 ## Available Commands

-* skin <image>: Change to any image in the players directory. i.e skin paladin **Do not enter the .S/.N/.E/.W**
+* skin \<image\>: Change to any image in the players directory. i.e skin paladin.
+This now supports other artwork as well.
+Just enter skin /path/to/art.gif to use any skin.
+I.E. skin /monsters/dragon/snake_hydra **Do not enter the .S/.N/.E/.W**
-* join <map>: Change to a different map in the **maps/** directory
+* join \<map\>: Change to a different map in the **maps/** directory
-* shout <message>: Send a message to all other users on the server.
+* shout \<message\>: Send a message to all other users on the server.
 Can be up to 4 KB long.
+* \#view \<x\> \<y\>: Don't use this.
+It is meant for a custom mobile client I am building to allow for zoom.
+(I have no idea what it will do to the real client).

 ## Changing Maps